CollegeAmerica qualified education expenses

 • Tax implications if distributions are used for nonqualified expenses

-Qualified education expenses are expenses incurred by a beneficiary while attending an educational institution.
-The CollegeAmerica owner or beneficiary is responsible for confirming an education expense is considered qualified and should review what IRS Publication 970 considers qualified.
-For higher education expenses, visit the Federal Student Aid website and use the Federal School Code Search to verify whether the school is an eligible educational institution by confirming it has a federal school code.
+Your clients’ CollegeAmerica® funds can be withdrawn free from federal tax for a wide range of qualified education expenses.
+Tax-advantaged treatment applies to savings used for qualified education expenses.
+State tax treatment varies.
+The CollegeAmerica account owner or beneficiary is responsible for confirming an expense is considered qualified.
+Owners and beneficiaries should review Internal Revenue Service (IRS) Publication 970, Tax Benefits for Education for more information on what the IRS considers qualified education expenses.
+For higher education expenses, visit the Federal Student Aid website and use the Federal School Code Search to verify the school is an eligible educational institution by confirming it has a federal school code.

 The following expenses are generally considered qualified: